afrimapr/afrimapr.website/pages/home.md

 {: .alert .alert-secondary}
 #### afrimapr was funded through Wellcome Open Research and Wellcome Data for Science and Health between 2020 - 2021.
 The project is no longer actively being supported and the website and resources will no longer be updated.
-However, we will keep the website up for as long as possible and the GitHub repositories and Youtube channel will stay accessible.
+However, we will keep the <a href="https://afrimapr.org">website</a> up for as long as possible and the <a href="https://github.com/afrimapr/">GitHub repositories</a> and <a href="https://www.youtube.com/channel/UCnfv97BoQ9WtTrBJl67RgRA">Youtube channel</a> will stay accessible.
 We hope you will find the news, information, and resources useful.